ImSh8fty/coinage/README.md

 So, what have I learned?

-I taught myself how to create workign spikes, and when the main character dies, the character repsawns at its origin point
+I taught myself how to create working spikes, and when the main character dies, the character repsawns at its origin point

 I laos taught myself hwo to make a moving saw, which acts like the a spike but goes back and forth.
 I had some issues with the going back and forth part but I figured out that when the saw hits something (in my case, a grass block) it stops the ability to move back and forth.
 So what I did was just move the saw